awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-built-in-rules.md

 ## ProfilerReport<a name="profiler-report"></a>

 The ProfilerReport rule invokes all of the built\-in rules for monitoring and profiling\.
 It creates a profiling report and updates when the individual rules are triggered\.
-After your training job has finished, you can download a comprehensive profiling report\.
-You can adjust the rule parameter values to customize sensitivity of the built\-in rules\.
-The following example code shows the basic format to adjust the other built\-in rule parameters through the ProfilerReport rule\.
+You can download a comprehensive profiling report while a training job is running or after the training job is complete\.
+You can adjust the rule parameter values to customize sensitivity of the built\-in monitoring and profiling rules\.
+The following example code shows the basic format to adjust the built\-in rule parameters through the ProfilerReport rule\.

 ```
 rules=[